Donald Trump Supreme Court candidates: Nomination of Neil Gorsuch

 On February 13, 2016, Associate Justice Antonin Scalia died while vacationing at Cibolo Creek Ranch near Marfa, Texas.
 Scalia's death marked just the second time in 60 years that a sitting Supreme Court justice died.
 This resulted in there being a Supreme Court vacancy during the last year of Barack Obama's presidency.

 Mitch McConnell, the Republican Senate majority leader, stated that the new president, whoever won the 2016 election, should replace Scalia, while President Obama stated that he planned to nominate someone to replace Scalia on the Supreme Court.
 On February 23, the 11 Republican members of the Senate Judiciary Committee signed a letter to McConnell stating their intention to withhold consent on any nominee made by Obama, and that no hearings would occur until after January 20, 2017, when the new president took office.
-On March 16, 2016, Obama nominated then-chief judge Merrick Garland (of the United States Court of Appeals for the District of Columbia Circuit), to replace Scalia.
+On March 16, 2016, Obama nominated then-chief judge Merrick Garland of the United States Court of Appeals for the District of Columbia Circuit to replace Scalia.
 After Garland's nomination, McConnell reiterated his position that the Senate would not consider any Supreme Court nomination until a new president took office.
-Garland's nomination expired on January 3, 2017, with the Senate having taken no action on it.
+Garland's nomination expired on January 3, 2017 with the Senate having taken no action on it.

 Trump rejected any move by Obama to fill the vacancy, maintaining that picking a successor to Scalia should be done by the next president.
 During his 2016 presidential campaign, Trump released two lists of potential Supreme Court nominees.
 On May 18, 2016, he released a short list of 11 judges for nomination to the Scalia vacancy.
-Then, on September 23, 2016, he released a second list of 10 possible nominees, this time including three minorities.
+On September 23, 2016, he released a second list of 10 possible nominees, this time including three minorities.
 Both lists were assembled by lawyers associated with the Federalist Society and the Heritage Foundation.

-Days after Trump's inauguration, Politico named three individuals as the front-runners for Scalia's position: Neil Gorsuch, Thomas Hardiman and Bill Pryor, with Trump reportedly later narrowing his list down to Gorsuch and Hardiman.
+Days after Trump's inauguration, Politico named three individuals as the front-runners for Scalia's position: United States Court of Appeals for the Tenth Circuit judge Neil Gorsuch, United States Court of Appeals for the Third Circuit judge Thomas Hardiman, and United States Court of Appeals for the Eleventh Circuit judge Bill Pryor, with Trump reportedly later narrowing his list down to Gorsuch and Hardiman.
 At the time of the nomination, Gorsuch, Hardiman, and Pryor were all federal appellate judges who had been appointed by President George W. Bush.
 President Trump and White House counsel Don McGahn interviewed those three individuals as well as Judge Amul Thapar of the U.S. District Court for Eastern District of Kentucky in the weeks before the nomination.
 Trump announced Gorsuch as his nominee on January 31.
 The Senate confirmed Gorsuch by a 54–45 vote on April 7, 2017, with votes from 51 Republicans and 3 Democrats.
 He was sworn into office as an associate justice of the Supreme Court on April 10.